lino-framework/lino/docs/dev/ad.rst

     Note that this is expected to return a unicode string possibly containing valid HTML (not XHTML) tags for formatting.

+  .. method:: get_default_required(**kwargs):

+    Return a dict with the default value for the :attr:`dd.Actor.required` attribute of every actor.

 The ``Plugin`` class